We Welcome Highly Motivated Students

 St. Francis requires that students educated in a foreign country submit their transcripts for a course-by-course evaluation through a Credential Evaluation Service approved by the Committee of Bar Examiners.

-Applicants who have completed any post-secondary work outside of the U.S. (including its territories) or Canada, must use an approved Credential Evaluation Service for the evaluation of foreign transcripts.
-Review a list of approved Credential Evaluation Services [PDF] to select a service provider.
+Applicants who have completed any post-secondary work outside of the U.S. must use an approved Credential Evaluation Service for the evaluation of foreign transcripts.
+Review a list of Approved Credential Evaluation Services to select a service provider.

 All documents must be in English, or include an English translation.